okami101/terraform-hcloud-swarm/README.md

 Pros :

-* The cheapest and dead simple solution
+* The cheapest and dead simplest solution
 * Blue green deployment always possible thanks to Docker and Traefik combination
 * No swarm needed, use directly docker-compose

 Cons :

 * No HA, mandatory downtime for maintenance
-* No horizontal scalability
+* No horizontal scalability, only vertical
+* All resources constrained to 1 single node, high SRP violation
 * Need SSL management for Traefik
 * Server exposed to public internet